elena19m/cloud-courses/website/docs/common/ldap/_ldap_cockpit.md

 ![389 directory server OU entry menu](./assets/cockpit-389-ds-ou-menu.jpg)

 From the configuration window, select the following options:
- 1. Select `Create a new User`;
+ 1. Select `Create a new custom Entry`;
+ 1. In the `Select ObjectClasses` section search for `person`, and select `inetorgperson` and `person`;
- 2. Select the `cn`, `sn`, `uid` and `userPassword` parameters.
-The `uid` and `userPassword` will be required later to authenticate as the user in the virtual machine;
+ 1. In the `Select Attributes` secion select the `cn`, `sn`, `uid` and `userPassword` attributes.
+The `uid` and `userPassword` attributes will be required later to authenticate as the user in a Linux virtual machine;
- 3. Set values for the parameters.
+ 1. Set values for the parameters.
 For this user we will set the following
-parameters: `cn` = `Luke`, `sn` = `Skywalker`, `uid` = `luke`, and whatever password you prefer.
+parameters: `cn` = `Luke`, `sn` = `Skywalker`, `uid` = `luke`, and whatever password you prefer;
- 4. Confirm the creation by clicking on `Create`.
+ 1. Confirm the creation by clicking on `Create`.

 At this point we can confirm that the new user is present under the `People` organizational unit in the tree view.
 We can also check that the user